-Fur Institute of Canada programs are developed and delivered by operational committees within the Institute.
-Committees are formed by, and report to, the Board of Directors.
+The Fur Institute of Canada’s programs are developed, and project activities are delivered, by three operational committees: the Trap Research and Development Committee (TRDC), the Communications Committee, and the Sealing Committee.
+These are formed by, and report to, the Board of Directors.

-The Fur Institute of Canada is the official trap-testing agency for the Government of Canada and all provincial/territorial governments.
-Through research, development, communication and education, the Trap Research and Development Committee ensures that the best possible furbearer capture technology is available to Canadian trappers.
-This world recognized program seeks the highest level of animal welfare that can be achieved through traditional knowledge and current science.
-The trap research and testing program is conducted through the Alberta Research Centre.
-It adheres to the “Three R’s” (Refinement, Reduction, Replacement) of animal research and is overseen by the Canadian Council on Animal Care.
+The FIC is the official trap-testing agency for the Government of Canada and all provincial/territorial governments.
+Through research, development, communication and education, the TRDC ensures that the best possible furbearer capture technologies are available to Canadian trappers.
+This program seeks the highest level of animal welfare that can be achieved through traditional knowledge and modern science.
+The trap research and testing program is conducted through InnoTech Alberta at our research centre in Vegreville.
+It adheres to the “Three Rs” (Refinement, Reduction, Replacement) of animal research, and is overseen by the Canadian Council on Animal Care.